sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 When a character is in a fight, they are running, dodging, striking, and being struck and assailed by their foe.
 All of this stuff is scary and exhausting.
-So a character gets weaker the longer they're in this exchange, even if they're dodging every blow.
+So a character gets weaker the longer they're in this exchange, even if they're able to dodge every blow.

 This weakening is represented by cards from your Deckahedron being lost into your *Exhaustion pile*.